diothor/dcp-python/problems/README.md

 Write an algorithm that finds the total number of set bits in all integers between `1` and `N`.

+### [Problem #303 [Easy]](number_problems/problem_303.py)
+This problem was asked by Microsoft.

+Given a clock time in `hh:mm` format, determine, to the nearest degree, the angle between the hour and the minute hands.

+Bonus: When, during the course of a day, will the angle be zero?

 ### [Problem #272 [Medium]](number_problems/problem_272)
 Write a function, `throw_dice(N, faces, total)`, that determines how many ways it is possible to throw `N` dice with some number of faces each to get a specific total.